 Conversely, Korean hackers take about 2 hours and 37.5 minutes, and Chinese hackers take approximately 4 hours and 12 minutes.
 In the U.S., about 74.55% of the population is concerned about hackers compromising their financial details due to the escalating cyberattacks.
 By 2018, the U.S. had employed over 750,750 cybersecurity professionals with 329,700 job openings, marking a 5% increase from the prior figures.
 Lastly, White Hat hackers’ earnings have risen to nearly $19.95 million.

 Types of hackers have been differentiated in numerous ways.
-Still, one of the most prevalent methods hinges on the “hat” system, a nod to classic Western films where the color of a cowboy’s hat denoted if he was a hero or a villain.
+Still, one of the most prevalent methods hinges on the “hat” system, a nod to classic Western films in which the color of a cowboy’s hat denoted whether he was a hero or a villain.
 In this cinematic context, the good guys donned white hats, while the antagonists wore black.

 This concept was adopted into the realm of cybersecurity.
 White hat hackers are the ethical breed, typically associated with tech companies, hunting down and fixing security vulnerabilities to bolster digital defenses.
 In stark contrast, black hat hackers are their evil counterparts, actively seeking to breach systems, causing damage, and stealing private data.